QSaman/MarkDownFiles/Security/OpenSSLTips.md

 # Checking for Expiry Date

 Note that private and public keys don't have expiry date; only certificates have.
 Usually certificates are in X.509.
+An X.509 certificate contains a public key and an identity (a hostname, or an organization, or an individual), and is either signed by a certificate authority or self-signed.

 ## Check Certificate Expiry Date